Plan your visit

-Visit Perdido via the beautiful waterways surrounding the island!
-Water access ranges from the vast Gulf of Mexico to the south and the peaceful intercoastal waterway (ICW) to the north.
+Visit Perdido via the beautiful waterways surrounding the island.
+Water access is available from the vast Gulf of Mexico to the south and the peaceful intracoastal waterway (ICW) to the north.

 For those coming from inland waterways, Perdido Key can be accessed from Pensacola Bay through Big Lagoon.
-Coast your way through to the ICW and find yourself passing under the infamous Theo Baars Bridge!
+Sail, paddle or motor your way through to the ICW and find yourself passing under the Theo Baars Bridge at the eastern end of the Key.
 From the northwest, take a trip down the Perdido River and Perdido Bay to float past Innerarity Point and access the ICW on either side of Ono Island.
-Even farther west, the Mobile Bay and Bon Secour Bay connect through Oyster Bay and the scenic Portage Creek.
+To the west, Mobile Bay and Bon Secour Bay connect through Oyster Bay and the scenic Portage Creek.
 Find yourself in Wolf Bay and Bay La Launch to access the Perdido Bay!

 - Click here to request the VisitPerdido Area Guide to be mailed to you! -